- This event has passed.

 Edible and Medicinal Plants of California: A Bioregional Exploration

-California is home to a diverse array of edible and medicinal plants long valued for their nutritional/therapeutic effects.
-During this talk we will explore many of the more common (and lesser known) native/non-native plants found growing throughout the state, with a focus on historical as well as modern use.
-Topics to be covered include: botany/plant I.D, plant family characteristics, ethical harvesting/processing/preparation methods, edible/medicinal/utilitarian uses, regional ethnobotany, botanical safety issues, California natural history, and more!
-The presentation will include an interactive lecture, a large selection of live/dried plant samples, plus sampling of a number of different edible/medicinal plant preparations.
+California is home to a diverse array of edible & medicinal plants long valued for their nutritional/therapeutic effects.
+During this workshop we will explore many of the more common (and lesser known) native/naturalized plants found growing throughout the state, with a focus on historical as well as modern use.
+Topics to be covered include: field identification, plant family morphological and phytochemical characteristics, introduction to the major CA bioregions and plant communities, legal and ethical harvesting guidelines, processing/preparation methods, edible/medicinal/utilitarian uses, regional ethnobotany, plant toxicology/safety issues, rare/threatened/endangered status, California natural history, and more!
+Class will include an interactive lecture, a large selection of live/dried plant samples, sampling of a number of different edible/medicinal plant preparations, as well as a plant walk through the California natives section of the UC Botanical Garden.
 Our study will emphasize a dynamic sensory awareness of the plants via close observation, touching, tasting, and smelling.